× 📊Dashboard 🔔Alert Archive Checklists 📋State Law Reference ⚙️Settings 💳Billing 💬Contact Support 🚪Log Out

 Acquisition Entries

-Same-day recording is required.
-A firearm received but not yet entered is an unrecorded acquisition โ€” one of the most common ATF violations.
+Per 27 CFR 478.125(e), acquisitions must be entered no later than the close of the NEXT business day.
+A firearm received but not yet entered by that deadline is an unrecorded acquisition — one of the most common ATF violations.

 Each acquisition entry includes all required fields